 Post-traumatic stress disorder is caused by a traumatic event that you’re unable to process effectively.
 Trauma occurs when you witness or experience an event that is very shocking or distressing.
 For example, this could be a car accident, assault, hospitalization, or sexual abuse.
 This causes a psychological wound: trauma.
 The trauma then becomes a source of stress.

-What Are the Effects of PTSD?
+What Are Potential Effects of PTSD?

 PTSD affects your life in many different ways.
 Since you’re more likely to become angry or irritable, and to think negative thoughts about yourself, it also affects your family, relatives, and friends.
 Additionally, your work may suffer.
 Mainly because you’ll struggle to concentrate the way you could before.
 Some people with PTSD are temporarily unable to go to work or school.
 It’s also possible to develop alcohol problems and addictions to certain drugs as a result of PTSD.